 Hair Porosity: Low Porosity

 My name is Jo, I decided to go natural when my daughter was three years old.
 I had enough of dealing with my natural hair as well as hers.
 Because of my laziness, I decided to add a texturizer to both of our hair.
 As a result, our hair ended up severely damaged and hard to managed.
 When my daughter turned four years old and most of her hair grew out.
 I decided to chop the damaged ends off.
-Which led to her having this really miniature afro and she was really upset about being “bald” and having “nappy hair”.
+This led to her having this really miniature afro and she was really upset about being “bald” and having “nappy hair”.
 When I realized how upset she was, I decided to cut all of my hair off so she wouldn’t feel alone.
 From this moment, I was determined to take excellent care of our hair so that it can be healthier and longer.
 I wanted to teach my daughter to embrace her hair and love herself for who she is and not what she looks like.
 It was a learning experience for me very early in motherhood.

 What was your biggest struggle when you first started and did you transition or big chop immediately?